flossy83/BeyonwizV2Patch/README.md

 #### Installation

-Before installation it is recommended to backup your system configuration settings in case something goes wrong and you have to reflash the original firmware.
+Before installation it's recommended to backup your system configuration settings in case something goes wrong and you have to reflash the original firmware.
 This can be accessed by main menu > setup > software manager > create backup.

 1. Download the .ipk file from the downloads section and copy it to a USB drive.